Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 added.

-In the combined tree structure, which is based on {{Merkle2}}, a log tree maintains a record of each time a key is updated, while a prefix tree maintains the set of label/key-version pairs corresponding to the key updates.
-Importantly, the root hash value of the prefix tree after adding a new label/key-version pair is stored in a leaf of the log tree alongside a privacy-preserving commitment to the update.
+In the combined tree structure, which is based on {{Merkle2}}, a log tree contains a record of each time a label is updated, while a prefix tree contains the set of label-version pairs corresponding to the updates.
+Importantly, the root hash value of the prefix tree after adding a new label-version pair is stored in a leaf of the log tree alongside a privacy-preserving commitment to the update.
 With some caveats, this combined structure supports both efficient consistency proofs and can be efficiently searched.

 Note that, although the Transparency Log maintains a single logical prefix tree, each modification of this tree results in a new root hash, which is then stored in the log tree.
-Therefore, when instructions refer to "looking up a key in the prefix tree at a given log entry," this actually means searching in the specific version of the prefix tree that corresponds to the root hash stored at that log entry.
+Therefore, when instructions refer to "looking up a label-version pair in the prefix tree at a given log entry," this actually means searching in the specific version of the prefix tree that corresponds to the root hash stored at that log entry (where a "log entry" refers to a leaf of the log tree).

 ~~~ aasvg
 Epoch        n-1         n                       n+1